inrupt/docs-pod-browser/README.md

 ## Third Party Licenses

 The ``requirements.txt`` lists the 3rd party libraries used.
-For the licenses, see the submodule docs-assets.
+For the licenses, see the submodule [inrupt/docs-assets](https://github.com/inrupt/docs-assets#readme).